SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/32-chapter.md

 “I am not gay,” he says, looking back at the door.

 I smile.
+"I hope your boyfriend knows."
 Winding up Dave is one of my small pleasures.
-It helps me to hide the pain.

 The beeps echo through the silent room, and Dave steps aside, the door swinging open to admit Harrison.
 Dave, standing rigid at the door, gives Harrison a curt nod.
 "Superintendent," he acknowledges, voice as neutral as a placid lake.